jordansissel/fpm/docs/cli-reference.rst

     - Should the package dependencies be prefixed?
 * ``--[no-]python-fix-name``
     - Should the target package name be prefixed?
+* ``--[no-]python-internal-pip``
+    - Use the pip module within python to install modules - aka 'python -m pip'.
+This is the recommended usage since Python 3.4 (2014) instead of invoking the 'pip' script
 * ``--[no-]python-obey-requirements-txt``
     - Use a requirements.txt file in the top-level directory of the python package for dependency detection.
 * ``--python-bin PYTHON_EXECUTABLE``